Scobalula/Greyhound/docs/faq.md

 That being said, using Greyhound is completely at your own risk and you are responsible for anything that happens while using it.

-## I want to get into makig 3D Renders using Greyhound, how can I do that?
+## I want to get into making 3D Renders using Greyhound, how can I do that?

 There are tons of resources, tutorials, and software available to help you get into making 3D art using Greyhound.